jcconnol/personal-website/content/blog/hello-world/index.md

 <<--.<++++++.<<-..<<.<+.>>.>>.<<<.+++.>>.>>-.<<<+.
 ```

 Although Brainf*** is not a widely used programming language (and definitely not a serious one), it shows that even when people are just messing around, "Hello World!" is still as prevalent as ever.
-Those simple words could be the start of a new and exciting use of a programming language OR the start of many hours of frustration and combing through StackOverflow.
+Those simple words could be the start of a new and exciting use of a programming language OR the start of many hours of frustration and combing through Stackoverflow.

 ## Conclusion ##

-In the end, "Hello World!" is a very prevalent and relevant tradition in the world of programming and it does not seem to be going anywhere anytime soon.
+In the end, "Hello World!" is a very prevalent and relavent tradition in the world of programming and it does not seem to be going anywhere anytime soon.
 This is proof that even in this technological age, where everything changes almost all the time, there are still traditions from before the age of floppy disks.